ufal/lindat-billing/README.md

 ```

 An easy way to do so is include them in exactly this manner in a `.env` file in the main project directory.

-## secrets file

-Secrets file offer an alternative to environmental variables described above.
-The path to the secrets file does not need to be specified unless it is used.
-If so, it has to be passed as an environmental variable named SECRETS_FILE_PATH.